Kamala Harris' rise sends message of hope to young girls of color - Local News 8

 Harris’ name had been discussed as a top contender for vice president since before she even declared her own candidacy to run for the Democratic nomination in January 2019.
 And criticisms of the California senator’s ambition came in the closing weeks of Biden’s vice president search, provoking complaints of sexism and racial bias.

-In a livestream in early August, Harris appeared to address the personal attacks on whether she would be a trustworthy partner to Biden.
+In a livestream in early August, Harris appeared to address those personal attacks on whether she would be a trustworthy partner to Biden.

 “There will be a resistance to your ambition, there will be people who say to you, ‘You are out of your lane,'” Harris said during a livestream conversation for the Black Girls Lead 2020 conference.
 “They are burdened by only having the capacity to see what has always been instead of what can be.
 But don’t you let that burden you.”